Beginning with fall 2013, we will no longer be able to offer our Independent Study option. Students who wish to receive credit for courses

 As International Programs will no longer be able to facilitate the granting of FSU credit for this coursework,

-students will no longer being able to use financial aid for this type of experience (unless they are on an approved
+students will no longer be able to use financial aid for this type of experience (unless they are on an approved

 exchange program, which may have different implications for financial aid).

 The university is exploring the possibility of developing processes that will allow students to use financial aid for transfer credit,